 Chat now!
 We're online and 'hair' to help.

-One of our most frequently asked questions is, can you use Halo extensions on short hair?
+One of our most frequently asked questions we get is; can you use halo extensions on short hair?

 We, women, are creatures of habit and, unfortunately, a little predictable when it comes to our feelings towards our hair.